Hesperian Health Guides

 See more information on breech babies during pregnancy.
 See information on when the baby is breech at the time of birth.

 When you check the baby’s position, you might think you feel 2 heads or 2 bottoms.
-The mother may have twins.
+The mother may be pregnant with twins.

 MW Ch8 Page 139-1.png MW Ch8 Page 139-2.png